-Muneeza Shamsie (nee Habibullah) is the author of a literary
+Muneeza Shamsie (nee Habibullah) is author of a literary history

-She is the Bibliographic Representative (Pakistan) for The Journal of Commonwealth Literature , is on the international advisory board of The Journal of Postcolonial Writing and has guest edited its two issues: 52.2.
-"Al-Andalus" (2016) and 47.2 issue "Beyond Geography: Literature, Politics and Violence in Pakistan" (2011)
+She is bibliographic representative (Pakistan) for The Journal of Commonwealth Literature .
+She serves on the international advisory board of The Journal of Postcolonial Writing and has edited its special issues 52.2 (2016) “Al Andalus”; and 47.2.
+(2011) “Beyond Geography: Literature, Politics and Violence in Pakistan”.